The Relative Importance of Ability, Luck and Motivation in Team Sports: a Bayesian Model of Performance in the English Rugby Premiership: Results

-Besides the histograms corresponding to the values of the parameters , we can see in Figures 6 to 9, further results of our model.
-Figure 6 indicates that there are no apparent relation between the values obtained for $\beta_{prev}$ and $\beta_{home}$ and those of $\beta_{effort}$.
-This is a strong suggestion that effort captures an effect that differs from both the ability of the team and the potential support (or antagonism) received in the field.
-This is what we should expect from a representation of the intrinsic motivation of a team.\\
+Besides the histograms corresponding to the values of the parameters , we can see in Figures \ref{biva} to \ref{tracenu}, further results of our model.
+Figure \ref{biva} indicates that there are no apparent relation between the values obtained for $\beta_{prev}$ and $\beta_{home}$ and those of $\beta_{effort}$.
+This is a strong suggestion that effort captures an effect that differs from both the ability of the team and the potential support (or antagonism) received in the field.\\

-Figure 7, shows one of the 10000 simulated histograms of score differences.
+Figure \ref{fig:score_diffsim}, shows one of the 10000 simulated histograms of score differences.
 It can be compared to the original histogram corresponding to the actual championship.
-This is further detailed in Figure 8, where the histograms of the distributions of means and standard deviations, obtained in the replications, is depicted with gray bars, while the blue ones correspond to the values of the statistics computed from the observed data.\\
+This is further detailed in Figure \ref{fig:hist_yrep}, where the histograms of the distributions of means and standard deviations, obtained in the replications, is depicted with gray bars, while the blue ones correspond to the values of the statistics computed from the observed data.\\

-Finally, Figure 9 shows the relation between the observed data and the estimated data.
-The blue line indicates the fitted linear relation. \\
+Notice that $\sigma$ and $\eta$ appear in the model only in a product and since both have Gaussian priors, it could be thought that they cannot be distinguished by likelihood.
+This would mean that only their product is identifiable but not the individual parameters.
+To check this we generate the trace-plots and histograms of these parameters.
+They are shown in Figures \ref{tracenu} and \ref{tracesigma}, indicating that this concern can be discarded since $\sigma$ and $\eta$ are identifiable.\\

+Fioravanti et al. \cite{fioravanti2021home} claim that score differences in favor of the home team can vary when different parameters are taken into account.
+To explore this variability, we consider other prior distributions of $\beta_{home}$, with means $2$, $4$ and $6$.
+In all these cases, the results are similar to those obtained with mean $0.5$: the posterior converge to values close to $0.3$. \\